Donkey Kong (character): Cranky Kong

 The incarnation of Donkey Kong from the arcade games has appeared as a separate character, Cranky Kong, since Donkey Kong Country (1994).
 Artwork from Donkey Konga (2003).

-Donkey Kong Country establishes that "Donkey Kong" is a hereditary title and that the Donkey Kong introduced in the Rare games is separate from the arcade games.
+Donkey Kong Country claims that "Donkey Kong" is a hereditary title and that the Donkey Kong introduced in the Rare games is separate from the arcade games.
 The original Donkey Kong appears as Cranky Kong, a grumpy, elderly gorilla with a beard and cane.
 Cranky was initially depicted as extremely thin, which later games toned down while also giving him a thicker beard and fur.

 Cranky provides fourth wall-breaking humor that unfavorably compares the games to older ones such as the original Donkey Kong.
 For instance, Donkey Kong Countrys instruction manual features commentary from Cranky denigrating the game, and Donkey Kong Lands (1995) metafictional story transpires due to Cranky's claim that Country was only successful because of pre-rendered graphics.
 His wife, Wrinkly Kong, was introduced in Donkey Kong Country 2 (1995) and is killed off as a joke in Donkey Kong 64 (1999), appearing in subsequent games as a ghost.

 In most games, Cranky appears as a non-player character who provides hints or sells items.
 He is playable in Donkey Kong Country: Tropical Freeze (2014), in which he can use his cane to bounce on enemies and obstacles.
 Cranky also appears in spin-offs such as the Donkey Konga games and Donkey Kong Barrel Blast (2007), and a Rabbid incarnation appears in a Donkey Kong expansion pack for Ubisoft's Mario + Rabbids Kingdom Battle (2017).
 He is a supporting character in The Super Mario Bros.
 Movie, and an animatronic at Super Nintendo World.
 On February 20, 2014, to promote Tropical Freeze, Nintendo pretended to have Cranky take over its Twitter account, tweeting wisecracks and image macros.

 The Rare Donkey Kong games referred to Cranky as both Donkey Kong's father and grandfather.
-While Nintendo often referred to Cranky as Donkey Kong's grandfather after Rare's acquisition by Microsoft, The Super Mario Bros.
+Nintendo often referred to Cranky as Donkey Kong's grandfather after Rare's acquisition by Microsoft, but The Super Mario Bros.
 Movie identifies him as Donkey Kong's father.
-Journalists have noted that the inconsistency makes it unclear if the modern Donkey Kong is intended to be an adult Donkey Kong Jr., who does not appear in the Country games.
+Video game journalists have noted that the inconsistency makes it unclear if the modern Donkey Kong is intended to be an adult Donkey Kong Jr., who does not appear in the Country games.